ReVanced/revanced-documentation/manager.md

 5. Select your desired patches.
 Note that certain patches are required for non-root installations (e.g. MicroG support patch for YouTube).
 6. Tap `Done`.
 7. The app is now patching.
 This process can range from 2-10 minutes depending on your device.
 Refrain from closing the Manager.
 8. When patching is complete, tap on the `Install` button.
 You may also tap on the three dots menu in the top right to share the APK or share logs.
+Please note that closing the Manager will delete the patched APK.

 ### How do I manage patched applications?
 1. Tap on the `Dashboard` tab in the bottom navbar.